Food Ministries

 Each Thanksgiving and Christmas, Centreville UMC packages food boxes to be given to low-income families within the community.
 The boxes provide enough food to feed a family for almost a week.
 This ministry is a partnership with Western Fairfax Christian Ministries, who provides the family lists received from area social workers, school counselors, and other agencies.

-Donations of canned foods are collected beginning in October for the Holiday Food Baskets.
+Donations of canned foods are collected beginning in September for the Holiday Food Baskets.
 A list is published each fall requesting certain food items.
-Also, financial donations may be made to help with the purchasing of the food to complete the basket needs.
+Financial donations may also be made to help with the purchasing of the food to complete the basket needs.

 The second Saturdays of November and December are the primary day when help is needed.
 Volunteers are needed on both days to help package the food boxes.
-Other servants are needed in the weeks leading up to help with the counting of canned food items and the contacting of recipient families.
+Other volunteers are needed to with picking up the canned food items and delivering the completed boxes.

 If you would like to participate in this year’s Holiday Food Basket Ministry, please contact Chris Granberg at chris.granberg@gmail.com

-To make a financial donation to holiday food baskets, click here.
-Select the "Holiday Food Baskets" giving designation.
+To make a financial donation to holiday food baskets, CLICK HERE.
+Select the "Hunger Missions/Food Baskets" giving designation.

 Food Collection Baskets are located in the church lobby.
 Donations of non-perishable food items can be dropped off each Sunday or any time the building is open.
 The donated foods are used to support our food distribution ministries throughout the year.
 Everyone is invited to bring one non-perishable food item each week to help keep the food pantry shelves full throughout the year.